Embeddings of 3-manifolds in S^4 from the point of view of the 11-tetrahedron census: Observations and questions from the data

 For the above question, I know of no relevant obstructions, although presumably the answer is yes.
 Similarly, if the rank of the 1st homology group of $M$ is larger than one, it's not clear if there are any concordance obstructions that one can use.
 Given $M$ in $S^4$, let $S^4 = V_1 \cup_M V_2$ be the decomposition of $S^4$ into two $4$-manifolds along their common boundary $M$.

 \begin{question} If the rank of $H_1 M$ is larger than $1$, are there any restrictions on the ranks of $H_1 V_1$ and $H_1 V_2$?
-For example, is it always true that $rank(H_1 V_i) \geq \lfloor rank(M)/2 \rfloor$ ?
 Similarly, an embedding of $M$ in $S^4$ induces a hyperbolic splitting on $\tau H_1 M$.
 How many hyperbolic splittings can one generate via embeddings?
 Are some hyperbolic splittings of $\tau H_1 M$ impossible to realize via embeddings? \end{question}